somrajroy/KubernetesAutoscaling/README.md

 ### Kubernetes Autoscaling
 Scalability is one of the core benefits & value propositions of Kubernetes (K8s).
 In order to get the most out of this benefit (and use K8s effectively), a solid understanding of how Kubernetes autoscaling works is required.  <br/>
 * Kubernetes is the de-facto standard for container orchestration.
 However Kubernetes is highly complex.
 It’s a difficult environment requiring a steep learning curve to seize its real potential.
 Kubernetes defines a complex infrastructure so that applications can be simple.
 Everything that an application typically has to take into consideration (security, logging, redundancy, scaling etc.) are all built into the Kubernetes fabric. <br/>
+* **Shifting workloads to Containers is one of the most important cloud cost optimization techniques & reduces hosting costs.** Containers optimize costs by combining different tasks in fewer servers.
+Other benefits include a lower digital footprint, faster operability, built-in monitoring, etc.Hence it is essential to understand the cost saving and efficiency features of Kubernetes<br/>
 * Kubernetes Autoscaling : This automation capability means client don't have to manually provision & scale down resources as demand changes.
 It prevents needless spending.
 However despite (or maybe in spite) of the sophisticated autoscaling technology, a Kubernetes cluster often accumulates financial waste and creates performance bottlenecks over time.
 This article will help developers/administrators to overcome those to a large extent. <br/>
 * [Cost optimization](https://www.gartner.com/en/information-technology/glossary/cost-optimization) is a business-focused, continuous discipline to drive spending and cost reduction, while maximizing business value.
 It includes:<br/>
   * Obtaining the best pricing and terms for all business purchases <br/>